Tony Fernandes: Other ventures

 In 2007, Fernandes started a hotel chain, Tune Hotels, based on the no frills concept.
 It has properties in Britain, Australia and the Far East.

 In March 2012, he served on the International Advisory Board of Global March to Jerusalem, which aims to "mobilize the international community in solidarity with Palestinians and to protect Jerusalem."
 A joint statement was issued, signed by the various members of the Board, including Fernandes.

 In 2013, he hosted the first season of The Apprentice Asia, the Asian spin-off of the reality game show The Apprentice, in which a group of aspiring young businesspeople compete for the chance to work with Fernandes.
-However, his role will be replaced by Founder, chairman, and CEO of ONE Championship, Chatri Sityodtong for the second season in 2021.
+However, his role will be replaced by founder, chairman, and CEO of ONE Championship, Chatri Sityodtong for the second season in 2021.

+In 2017, Fernandes launches his first memoir, Flying High, published by Penguin Books.

 In 2018, he was named the head of Malaysia Stadium Corporation (MSC) by the Malaysian Youth and Sports Ministry.

 In 2020, he ventured to food delivery as COVID-19 has hit hard on Air Asia.